ellennickles/code-your-way-s23/week5/git.md

 ### Track new files and stage modified files to commit

-NOTE: As you work on your project in Visual Studio Code, saving changes there will not automatically be added to your Git repository.
-To "save" changes to your Git repository, it's a two-step process:
+NOTE: As you work on your project in Visual Studio Code, saving changes there will not be automatically added to your Git repository.
+To "save" changes to your Git repository, it's a two-step process of staging (adding) your files and then committing them:

-1. Run the `git add` command to start tracking a new file.
-If you update a file that's already tracked, then you still need run `git add` to stage the file before the next commit.
+1. **Stage** with the `git add` command to start tracking a new file.
+If you update a file (with code, comments, etc.) that's already tracked, then you still need run `git add` to stage the file before the next commit.
 You can add all files at once, individually, or in small groups (see below).
-2. Commit the files.
+2. **Commit** the files.
 Only files that are staged will go into the commit.
 The `-m` flag appends a short message to describe the commit.

 #### Add and commit ALL changes